 Translation: Vít Bohal.

-The closing seminar of the Cartography of (Eco)systems: Black Edition project will be take place 11 June 2022 at Veřejný sál Hraničář in Ústí nad Labem.
+The closing seminar of the Cartography of (Eco)systems: Black Edition project will take place 11 June 2022 at Veřejný sál Hraničář in Ústí nad Labem.

 This is part of a series of interviews with artists, cultural managers and initiatives published as part of the working process of the project Cartography of (Eco)systems: RurArtMap and Perpedian Map Black Edition.
 It is a continuation of our efforts in creating the Perpedian Map, in which we present profiles, overviews, and articles describing some of the smaller cultural initiatives in the regions of the Czech Republic.